ffoodd/a11y.css/webextension/roadmap.md

 ## Why?

-* CORS security prevent from running bookmarklets more and moer often
+* CORS security prevent from running bookmarklets more and more often
 * Extensions = easier scripting capacities (e.g. on/off on a set of tests)

 ## Small fix January 2019 TODO